 If you’re asking yourself where to start your cleaning, the answer is wherever you want!
 If there is a room that you feel inspired to clean, start there.
 If not, sometimes starting in a smaller area can be more motivating.

 If you’re feeling in need of motivation to get your spring cleaning started, then start in a bathroom.
 You’ll get a quick boost from the accomplishment when you get to cross one room off your list.

 Tips and advice for getting a deep clean | Room by room

-- Strip bathroom of towels, rugs and shower curtain and put in the washing machine.
+- Strip bathroom of towels, rugs, and shower curtain and put in the washing machine.

-- Take down and dispose of your old shower liner.
+- Dispose of your old shower liner.

 - Dust any shelving and decorative accessories.

 - Take the air ventilation cover off and scrub with blue dawn dish soap and hot water.